SafeSleep Bassinet evidence hub

 • Flag any product we'd hesitate to put our own newborn in, and explain why in plain language.

 • We are not pediatricians or medical professionals.
 Nothing here is medical advice.
-For anything about your specific baby — reflux, prematurity, breathing, or a medical condition — talk to your pediatrician.
+For anything about your specific baby, including reflux, prematurity, breathing, or a medical condition, talk to your pediatrician.

 • Inclined products, in-bed sleepers, and swings are not safe sleep surfaces.
 A baby who falls asleep in a swing should be moved to a flat bassinet or crib.
 We never present a swing as a sleep solution.